LLNL/Umpire/docs/sphinx/developer_guide.rst

   $ cmake --build -j
   $ ASAN_OPTIONS=detect_leaks=1 make test

+This will configure a build with Clang 9.0.0 and the Leak Sanitizer.
 If there is a leak in one of the tests, it can be useful to gather more information about what happened and more details about where it happened.
 One way to do this is to run:

 .. code-block:: bash